Alluxio/alluxio/docs/en/ufs/NFS.md

 This guide describes the instructions to configure [NFS](http://nfs.sourceforge.net) as Alluxio's under storage system.

+Network File System (NFS) is a distributed file system protocol that allows a client computer to access files over a network as if they were located on its local storage.
+NFS enables file sharing and remote file access between systems in a networked environment.

 You'll need to have a configured and running installation of NFS for the rest of this guide.
 If you need to get your own NFS installation up and running, we recommend taking a look at the [NFS-HOW TO](http://nfs.sourceforge.net/nfs-howto/)